EzioTheDeadPoet/SME-FT-/README.md

 </ul>
 <!-- markdownlint-enable MD033 -->

-## **GENERAL-DESCRIPTION**
+## Description

-### **What is this list trying to offer ?**

-In short, this list intendeds to offer what I was searching for when moving from Skyrim Legendary Edition to Skyrim Special Edition at the end of 2019.
-It got refined, has grown, and became a resource.

-- For LE players to make an easy move to SE with a ready to mod setup.
-- For SE players wanting a fast ready to mod setup.
-- For SE mod and patch authors as a test bench.

-This modlist is a utility for modders, to speed up their initial MO2 setup.
-For people who just want a vanilla experience with all the unofficial patches and fixes.
+This modlist is a utility for modders, to speed up their initial modding setup, or for people who want to play vanilla Skyrim with all the unofficial patches and fixes.
+It can also be utilized as a test bench for developing new mods on a stable base.

-If you want to learn more about modding Skyrim, I recommend [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.
+If you want to learn more about modding Skyrim, you could read up on it on [the /r/skyrimmods wiki](https://www.reddit.com/r/skyrimmods/wiki/begin2) or follow the [lessons on the Learn to Mod page](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/Main.md) on how to get started.

-This modlist comes with the most (I do not want to make the absolute claim it has all, even tho I am pretty sure) common tools and fixes for Skyrim Special Edition, so modlist creators and modders have an easier way of getting a stable initial vanilla setup with little effort.

-Some of the mods you might want to change, based on personal preference.
-They are found in the `Optional but highly recommended mods` section.

-**Now have fun using this as a basis for your modlists, or your test bench for your mods or patchers.**

-### **What is included in this List ?**
+### What's included in this list?

-- This list has 3 playable profiles:
-   1. For people that want to use FNIS.
-   2. For people that want to use Nemesis.
-   3. For people who do not want to use either of them.
+Previously, SMEFT included profiles for people that want to use specific animation engines.
+However, the best option is clearly [Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases/latest) unless you want a very particular set of animal mods found on LoversLab.

-- This list contains these of 4 categories:
+This list contains mods that fall into 4 categories.

-   1. **Tools** (Accessible over the run menu and the shortcuts)
+#### Tools
       - [BethINI](http://nexusmods.com/skyrimspecialedition/mods/4875)
       - [BodySlide and Outfit Studio](http://nexusmods.com/skyrimspecialedition/mods/201)
       - [deorder's MO2 Plugins](https://github.com/deorder/mo2-plugins)
-         - **Merge Plugins Hide**: Hide / unhide plugins that were merged using `Merge Plugins` or `zMerge`
+         - **Merge Plugins Hide**: Hide / unhide plugins that were merged using `Merge Plugins` or `zMerge`.
-         - **Sync Mod Order**: Sync mod order from current profile to another while keeping the (enabled/disabled) state intact
+         - **Sync Mod Order**: Sync mod order from current profile to another while keeping the (enabled/disabled) state intact.
       - [Dynamic Distant Objects LOD - DynDOLOD](https://www.nexusmods.com/skyrim/mods/59721)
-         - This does **NOT** include the resources found on the same modpage.
+         - This does **NOT** include the resources found on the same page.
       - [LOOT](https://github.com/loot/loot)
       - [NifSkope](https://github.com/niftools/nifskope)
       - [Papyrus Compiler App (Mod Organizer 2 Integration) SE](http://nexusmods.com/skyrimspecialedition/mods/23852)